Rent and service charges: Homeowners

 If you need help setting up your account, you can email inclusion@placesforpeople.co.uk or request a call back by calling us on 01772 666246.

-How are rent charges calculated?
+How are rents calculated?

 What are service charges?